SQream/sqream_docs/guides/features/access_control.rst

 * Updaters will be able to insert and delete to existing and new tables
 * Readers will be able to read from existing and new tables

-All this will happen without having to run any more grant statements.
+All this will happen without having to run any more ``GRANT`` statements.

 Any security officer will be able to add and remove users from these groups.
 Creating and dropping login users themselves must be done by a